 Adopt an attitude of gratitude

 There is great power in gratitude.
 Holiday worries and busyness can cloud and clutter our brains, so we forget what we have that we are thankful for.
-Gratitude is choosing to look for good in life both in and outside of ourselves.
+Gratitude is choosing to look for good in life, both in and outside of ourselves.
 Taking time to practice gratitude has been linked to a more positive outlook on life, better sleep, and less psychological pain.
 Practicing gratitude can look different for different people, so whether you journal or post gratitude pictures, find what works for you.
 In these next months, make sure you set aside time to think about the people and things for which you are grateful.
 Consider expressing that gratitude to others in your life.

 Set healthy boundaries

 The holidays often have nearly unlimited opportunities and potential commitments.
 Parties, concerts, work events, school events, gifts – the list is endless.
 During this season, it is healthy and necessary to set boundaries.
-This will help protect your physical and mental health, while maintaining the important relationships and connections in your life.
+This will help protect your physical and mental health while maintaining the important relationships and connections in your life.
 Before the season swings into full gear, take some time to reflect on what’s most important for you during the holidays.
 Focus on those things and give yourself permission to say ‘no’ to the extras.
 You can be kind and considerate while still being firm and decisive.
-Try to aim for middle ground that allows you to connect with friends, family, and coworkers without getting burned out from all the holiday festivities.
+Try to aim for a middle ground that allows you to connect with friends, family, and coworkers without getting burned out from all the holiday festivities.

-With these three tips you can make the holidays more enjoyable and stress free.
+With these three tips, you can make the holidays more enjoyable and stress-free.
 However, these practices don’t have to stop with the final holiday party.
-Take these simple steps to create more balance and health in your life year round.
+Take these simple steps to create more balance and health in your life year-round.

 Source: Binghamton University, State University of New York